Instant Articles Glossary of Terms

 Article Insights API — An API that allows you to query article-level metrics for Instant Articles and individual media elements within individual articles (e.g. total views for a specific video).

 Article Review — Every new publisher must be approved by Facebook through a one-time review before they can publish Instant Articles.
 Once you have 5 or more Instant Articles, you can submit for review through Configuration under Publishing Tools on your Facebook Page.
 A reviewer from the Instant Articles team checks a sample of your articles to make sure the articles follow all the program policies and design guidelines.
 Your reviewer will respond within 2 business days, either approving the Page to begin publishing or providing feedback for updates.

-Audience Network — Facebook’s mobile advertising system, with more than 3 million advertisers.
+Audience Network — Facebook’s mobile advertising system, with access to Facebook advertisers.
 Publishers can use Audience Network in their Instant Articles and receive industry standard CPMs.
 Audience Network can be paired with direct-sold advertisements or used alone.

 Autopublish — A setting for Instant Articles RSS feeds.
 With autopublish on, new articles in your RSS feed will import to your Facebook library as live articles—meaning that they will appear as Instant Articles when shared in Facebook.
 Keep in mind: Articles will not post automatically to your page just because autopublish is on.
 The link for each Instant Article still needs to be shared separately.
 The autopublish setting can be toggled on or off under Configuration in Publishing Tools on your Facebook Page.

 Body — Instant Articles have two code blocks in their HTML5 markup, the